 - BUILT: late 1800s

-This interesting shop/home was built by a wealthy Chinese merchant and was once a pharmacy selling Chinese medicine along with other sundries like books and clothing.
+Diep Don Nguyen House was built by a wealthy Chinese merchant.
+It was once a pharmacy selling Chinese medicine and other sundries like books and clothing.

 3. Chinese Assembly Halls

 One of the largest immigrant groups in Hoi An was from southeastern China (the Han and Hakka people from Fujian, Chaozhou, Canton, and Hainan).
 Most of them first came to Hoi An to trade.
-Then when China became unstable in the 1600s, many of them settled permanently in the city.
+Then, when China became unstable in the 1600s, many of them settled permanently in the city, leaving behind a rich and fascinating history that you can explore in the Chinese Assembly Halls.

-As in many Chinese overseas communities, the Chinese immigrants in Hoi An built assembly halls, These halls were places where people from the same province could meet, get help settling down in Hoi An, and pray to their local deities.
-Each of the major regional immigrant groups have their own assembly hall in Hoi An.
+As in many Chinese overseas communities (Penang and Singapore), the Chinese immigrants in Hoi An built assembly halls.
+These halls were places where people from the same province could meet, get help settling down in a new city, and pray to their local deities.
+Each of the major regional immigrant groups (Fujian, Hainan, etc.) has its own assembly halls in Hoi An.

 - OPEN: 7:00 am – 5:00 pm